Public Spaces Protection Order

 Why is Kettering using PSPO for Dog Control?

-The council believes these proposed changes will benefit local communities, neighbourhoods, and the local economy, as they will help in the creation and maintenance of clean, safe and healthy neighbourhoods, town centres and visitor destinations.
+The council believes these changes would benefit local communities, neighbourhoods, and the local economy, as they will help in the creation and maintenance of clean, safe and healthy neighbourhoods, town centres and visitor destinations.

 How can a PSPO in relation to Dog Control benefit me?